1023790021/DECO3850/README.md

 # DECO3850 - Interstellar

 ## Introduction
 The purpose of this project is to work through the principles of physical computing and so to develop a mixed reality program about astronomy.
 This program supports the recognition of human gestures as well as body movements and also reads data from sensors.
 Virtual modelling was using Unity as a modelling tool while physical modelling was using fusion 360 as a modelling tool.
 Moreover, code libraries such as OpenVC, Mediapipe, and Sket were used to implement real-time tracking and recognition of human gestures and body movements.
+Physical modelling includes the modelling of the dodecahedral stone and the Arduino circuit playground express (CPE) sensor mounted within it.

 ## Usage
 1. `$ pip install numpy`